-The Manege Central Exhibition Hall and the Pushkin Museum of Fine Arts are proud to present a new exhibition scheduled to open in St Petersburg on 7 August.
-Entitled NEMOSKVA IS NOT FAR AWAY, the exhibition will be the third in a series of events by NEMOSKVA (lit. «Not Moscow») – an interregional initiative which aims to foster collaboration in modern art.
+The Manege Central Exhibition Hall and the Pushkin Museum of Fine Arts are proud to present a new exhibition scheduled to open in St Petersburg on 8 August.
+Entitled NEMOSKVA IS JUST AROUND THE CORNER, the exhibition will be the third in a series of events by NEMOSKVA (lit.
+“Not Moscow”) – an interregional initiative which aims to foster collaboration in modern art.
 It is being held with the support of the St Petersburg Committee for Culture and the Potanin Foundation (the exhibition’s strategic partner), with Sibur as partner.

-The exhibition will feature work by 80 different artists.
-Among them are Nikolay Akimov (Vyksa), Elena Anosova (Irkutsk), Alexander Borisov (St Petersburg), Anastasia, Vepreva (St Petersburg) Gorod Ustinov micro-art collective (Izhevsk), GUI art collective (Yekaterinburg), Anton Gudkov (Omsk), Natalia Egorova (Petrozavodsk), Valery Kazas (Krasnodar) , Dmitry Korotaev (Izhevsk), Varvara Kuzmina (Vladimir/Moscow), Asya Marakulina (St Petersburg), Nezhnye Baby [Gentle Women] art collective (Kaliningrad), Oleg Ponomarev (Krasnoyarsk), Kerim Ragimov and Pyotr Shvetsov (St Petersburg), Anna Rotaenko (Moscow), Ksenia Telyatnikova (Tomsk), Egor Fedorichev (Omsk), Alexey Ilkaev (Perm), Khochu Byt Sokovym [I Want to be Sokov] art collective (Chelyabinsk) and Alex Etevut (Perm).
+Participating artists: Nikolay Akimov (Vyksa), Yelena Anosova (Irkutsk), Aleksandr Borisov (Saint Petersburg), Anastasia Vepreva (Saint Petersburg), the Gorod Ustinov micro-art group (Izhevsk), the GUI art alliance (Yekaterinburg), Anton Gudkov (Omsk), Natalya Yegorova (Petrozavodsk), Valeriy Kazas (Krasnodar), Dmitriy Korotayev (Izhevsk), Varvara Kuzmina (Vladimir / Moscow), Asya Marakulina (Saint Petersburg), Aleksandr Morozov (Saint Petersburg), the Nezhniye Baby art group (Kaliningrad), Oleg Ponomaryov (Krasnoyarsk), Kerim Ragimov and Pyotr Shvetsov (Saint Petersburg), Anna Rotayenko (Moscow), Ksenia Telyatnikova (Tomsk), Yegor Fedorichev (Omsk), Alexey Ilkayev (Perm), the Khochu Byt Sokovym art group (Chelyabinsk), Alex Etevut (Perm), and others.

 The project’s commissioner and author of the idea – Alisa Prudnikova.